Lodge Cast Iron NZ Buying Guide

 The last pan you'll ever buy.

-Cast iron doesn't wear out.
+A Lodge Cast Iron pan doesn't wear out.
 It doesn't warp.
 It doesn't scratch.
-A Lodge skillet used daily for 50 years will outperform a brand-new non-stick pan and then get passed on.
+A Lodge pan used daily for 50 years will outperform a brand-new non-stick pan and then get passed on.
 Lodge cast iron cookware are genuinely heirloom-quality kitchen tools.
 The oldest Lodge pans still in active use are over 130 years old.
 No landfill, no replacement cycle, no compromise.

 🍳